Sports Coaching and Physical Education

 Semester Hours Required For Degree: 120

-The B.S. in Health and Physical Education prepares students for positions in teaching, the health and fitness industry, recreation services and for graduate study.
+The B.S. in Sports Coaching and Physical Education prepares students for positions in teaching, coaching, the health and fitness industry, and recreation services, and for graduate study.

 Program Requirements

-In addition to the university’s general requirements, students seeking the B.S. degree in Health and Physical Education must meet the requirements listed below.
+In addition to the University’s general requirements, students seeking the B.S. degree in Sports Coaching and Physical Education must meet the requirements listed below.

 Students interested in the Exercise Science program should check the Exercise Science section of this catalog.

-Students in the Fitness and Sport Coaching specialization will complete an internship during their senior year.
+Students in the Sports Performance and Coaching specialization will complete an internship during their senior year.
 Requirements for admission to the internship are as follows:

 • Grade of “C-” or higher in all courses used to fulfill major requirements